 NATIONAL PARKS OF THE NORTH

-Colorado Springs, Colorado is the rendezvous point for our orientation, get-acquainted party and very welcome barbecue dinner!
+Colorado Springs, Colorado, is the rendezvous point for our orientation, get-acquainted party and very welcome barbecue dinner!
 All-aboard the Pike’s Peak Cog Railway on day 2, for the 14,115-foot chug to the staggering summit and sweeping vistas of the Colorado Rockies.
 This is the world’s highest cog railway, and it almost feels like it’s climbing all the way to heaven.
 Lunch is at the historic Garden of the Gods Trading Post.
 Colorado’s largest gift shop and gallery is perched on the very edge of the world-famous Garden of the Gods Park.
 Our third day in Colorado Springs is spent touring the Air Force Academy, steeped in Academy history and Cadet life.
 The Olympic Training Center where Team USA athletes train is another interesting stop.

 While in Cheyenne, we also visit the ICBM & Heritage Museum at Warren Air Force Base.
 The base is the home of one of three strategic missile bases responsible for the Minuteman lll ICBMs.
-We’ll also visit the Cheyenne Frontier Days Old West Museum and take a trolley tour of the town.
+We also visit the Cheyenne Frontier Days Old West Museum and take a trolley tour of the town.

 Rising dramatically from the rolling prairie in the Black Hills is Devil’s Tower National Monument, which we explore on our way to Buffalo, Wyoming.
 This dramatic monolith is sacred to many Indian tribes, particularly the Northern Plains Indians.
-Buffalo lies at the base of the beautiful Big Horn Mountains.
+Buffalo lives at the base of the beautiful Big Horn Mountains.
 Dinner tonight is at a popular local steakhouse.

-Largely thanks to the initial vision and commitment of President Theodore Roosevelt in the 1900s, the National Park Service celebrated its glorious 100th anniversary in 2016.
-Better late than never for that party though, as we arrive at the motherlode of the national park system, Yellowstone National Park, Wyoming.
+Thanks to the initial vision and commitment of President Theodore Roosevelt in the 1900s, the National Park Service celebrated its glorious 100th anniversary in 2016.
+Better late than never for that party as we arrive at the motherlode of the national park system, Yellowstone National Park, Wyoming.
 The Yellowstone IMAX Theater is a good first stop to give us an overview of the grand park on the giant screen.
 Next, we tour the Yellowstone Upper Loop.
 This includes Mammoth Hot Springs Mud Pots, the so-called ‘natural double boilers.’
 On to Norris Geyser Basin, whose boiling waters and vivid rainbow colors are incomparable.
 The cascading majesty of Yellowstone Falls is a sight to behold and be photographed.

-Our magnificent 33-day National Parks treasure hunt draws ends all too soon with our farewell dinner followed by a goodbye continental breakfast in the morning.
+Our magnificent 33-day National Parks treasure hunt ends all too soon with our farewell dinner, followed by a goodbye continental breakfast in the morning.
 It leaves all Fantasy guests quiet and contemplative of all the natural beauty they have seen, literally from the mountains to the prairies – and also curious about how much more there is to explore in America the beautiful.